 The makeup of the fascial system causes it to resist a suddenly applied force which explains why more aggressive forms of therapy only produce temporary results or aren't effective at all.
-John F. Barnes form of Myofascial Release therapy is a safe and highly effective manual therapy that involves applying a slow stretch into the fascial network.
+John F. Barnes form of Myofascial Release therapy is a safe and highly effective manual therapy that involves applying a slow, gentle stretch into the fascial network.
 It can provide amazing results such as decreasing pain and increasing range of motion.
-It can help with adhesions, 'feeling stuck', back pain, fatigue, jaw pain, headaches, fibromyalgia, sports injuries, repetitive stress injuries, frozen shoulder, pelvic pain, painful scars, birth injuries, bladder problems, post traumatic stress, carpal tunnel syndrome, whiplash, neck pain, chronic fatigue, and postural alignment issues like scoliosis, etc.
+It can help with adhesions, 'feeling stuck', back pain, jaw pain, headaches, fibromyalgia, sports injuries, repetitive stress injuries, frozen shoulder, pelvic pain, painful scars, birth injuries, bladder problems, post traumatic stress, carpal tunnel syndrome, whiplash, neck pain, chronic fatigue, and postural alignment issues like scoliosis, etc.

 Gentle, sustained pressure is applied into an area of restriction, like sinking into soft clay.
 This is done without sliding on the skin, therefore no oil or lotion is used during these sessions.
-The hold must be maintained at least 90-120 seconds in order for the collagen component of the connective tissue to begin releasing.
-Sustained pressure for 3-5 minutes or more for each restriction allows the solidified tissues to soften and begin re-hydrating, allowing for more freedom of movement.
+The hold must be maintained at least 90-120 seconds in order for the collagen component of the connective tissue to unkink.
+Then sustained pressure, lengthening or opening for 5 minutes or more for each restriction allows the solidified ECM tissues to soften and begin re-hydrating, allowing for more freedom of movement.
 Waiting for this change to occur is key to producing a lasting result.

 Please do not use any lotion after showering the day of the session.
 The therapist's hands need to be able to connect or grip the skin, without sliding, in order to be effective.
 Quieting ourselves, tuning in and keeping the awareness in the body during a session and providing feedback on feelings or sensations can boost the effectiveness of the session.
 Because our bodies store past emotions and/or trauma in the connective tissue, sometimes there will be emotional releases during the session or in the days after.
 If you can ‘take your brakes off’ and open to letting some of the trapped energy out,, you may be able to progress in your healing process faster.